strangerism/SEALs/README.md

 The only difference is that it takes no inputs

 Additioanlly GAMMA generation, includes the script `parse_gamma_xls`, which can generate the gamma group ltx from an xls spreadsheet.
 A sample of this speadsheet is included for testing.

+> [!CAUTION]
+> You must run the generation **update** script at least once after installing this config

+> [!TIP]
+> The GAMMA config module comes also with the 3DSS module (including the generation tools), you don't need to install the other one

 ## Maintaining SEALs